FreedomBen/breakout71/Readme.md

 ## Done

+- display colored coins when there's hypnosis or rainbow enabled

+## 29071903

 - new perk : hypnosis
 - new perk : rainbow
 - new perk : bricks attract coins
+- Extra choice: wrong text for french "2 more choices"
+- metamorphosis : when coins are spent, display them hollowed out
-- super hot level rework
+- super hot : starting level rework
-- zen level added bombs
+- zen : added bombs to starting level

 ## 29071527